Pressure Cooker Macaroni in a Lemon Cream Sauce

 Instructions

+- Carefully remove lid.
 Stir cream cheese in to hot pasta until melted.
 Stir in evaporated milk.
 Select saute and simmer until sauce is smooth and pasta is tender, 1 to 3 minutes.
-Add additional milk if necessary for a smooth and creamy sauce.
+Add additional milk, if necessary, for a smooth and creamy sauce.
+(Remember, the sauce will continue to thicken as it cools.
+You want to take it off the heat when it's just slightly thinner than you'd like.

 I tried this recipe this past weekend and it is now one of my top go-to recipes.
 Other than adding cooked shrimp and imitation crabmeat at the time of mixing in the cream cheese I didn’t make any changes.
 It became a fantastic seafood and pasta dish.